Peeragogy/Peeragogy.github.io/practice.md

 #### Example 1

-The yearly in-person gathering, Wikimania, is the most visible example of a for the Wikimedia movement.[^24] Local chapters and projects may run additional in-person get-togethers.[^25] Also of note is the twice-yearly call for proposals for individual engagement grants.[^26]
+The yearly in-person gathering, Wikimania, is the most visible example of a for the Wikimedia movement.
+Local chapters and projects may run additional in-person get-togethers.
+Also of note is the twice-yearly call for proposals for individual engagement grants.

 #### Example 2